dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 It would be a good idea to read through the Smart Transaction Family Specification before reading through this guide.

-Currently, Smart smart contracts can only be written in Rust.
+Currently, smart contracts can only be written in Rust.
 The following guide will use an example smart contract called intkey-multiply.
 This smart contract will take intkey values, multiply them, and store the new intkey key value pair in the intkey state.